YuneGit/Yuneify/README.md

 - **REAPER** installed on your system.
 - **reapy** library for Python to interact with REAPER.
-- **VS Code** or any other Python IDE for easy code editing and customization.
+- **VS Code** (or any other IDE) is required for editing and customizing the scripts.
+It ensures compatibility with the REAPER API and allows for easy management of Python files.
 - The **SWS/S&M extension** for REAPER to enable the action for floating FX window functionality.

 You can install the necessary Python dependencies with: